Best Metal Detectors in 2022

 These are two great positives of a large coil, but they don’t tell the full story.

 A bigger coil means a heavier coil, so you’re likely to get tired much quicker lugging a larger item around with you.
 If you don’t want to feel fatigued after just half an hour, then is a large coil really worth it?
-You might be so sick of carrying it around that you don’t care about potential treasures a little further down the way, meaning you might miss out of hitting that precious jackpot.
+You might be so sick of carrying it around that you don’t care about potential treasures a little further down the way, meaning you might miss out on hitting that precious jackpot.
 That’s okay, though, we’re someone else will find it.

-Along with tiring yourself out, there’s also the problems you’ll face with not being able to fit the coil into small spaces.
+Along with tiring yourself out, there are also the problems you’ll face with not being able to fit the coil into small spaces.
 This could mean the difference between you finding what you’ve always been looking for and, well, not.
 In areas with lots of cracks, you don’t want to miss out on potential treasures just because you can’t fit the coil in, that seems totally unfair.

 There’s also the issue of struggling to identify smaller targets.
 Just because your coil can identify large objects doesn’t mean that these objects are worth more than smaller pieces of metal.
 Sweeping over the ground with a bigger coil can cause you to miss these small but highly valuable objects.